You may wish to see an introductory page to this section with a map first.

 A second large church stands at the top of the hill, perhaps on the site or near a temple.
 The ambo was made of cipollino, a green stone from Greece which was very popular throughout the Roman Empire in the IInd century AD.
 The church was probably built after 435 when Emperor Theodosius II ordered the destruction of all pagan temples in the Eastern Roman Empire.

-Baptistery (the basin has been partly reconstructed)
+Baptistery (the font has been partly reconstructed)

 Byzantine Baths: (left) a small pool; (right) evidence of the hypocaust, the Roman system of underfloor heating